The Manta Resort is a stylish, 20 bedroom property located on the northern tip of Pemba Island. It includes a spa, pool area and beach bar.

 Suites are more spacious than the Standard rooms and offer private plunge pools and decks, situated by the beach or in the forest.
 Meanwhile, Superior Suites are all located on the beach and feature larger decks, plunge pools, queen sized beds, tea/coffee making facilities, stone bathrooms, an outdoor shower and a separate shady lounge/dining area with daybeds.

 The resort is situated on a stretch of sandy beach fringed by forest on the southwest coast of Pemba Island.
 Part of the Zanzibar Archipelago, the island lies north of Zanzibar and to the east of Kenya and Tanzania’s coastlines, making it an excellent place to relax after a safari.
-The resort is only accessible by boat and offers fantastic snorkelling and diving opportunities.
+The resort is only accessible by boat and offers fantastic snorkeling and diving opportunities.

 Food and drink